zeroDivZero/notes-excel/notes/functions/lookup/HLOOKUP.md

 # `HLOOKUP()`

 Horizontal lookup.
-Like `VLOOKUP()`, but Looks for val in topmost row of table, returns val in same col from row specified.
+Like `VLOOKUP()`, but Looks for value in topmost row of table, returns value in same column from row specified.

-Same params as `VLOOKUP()` but cols and rows swapped.
+Same params as `VLOOKUP()` but columns and rows swapped.
 See [VLOOKUP](VLOOKUP.md) for details.

 ## Example